 Pressure Performance Analysis

-Over the last two seasons, Laurie has recorded seven top 10 finishes.
-Six of those seven finishes have come after a missed cut.
+Over the last two seasons, Laurie has recorded several 10 finishes after a missed cut.
 Don't be put off backing him if he's missed the cut in his previous start.

 0-1.
 Laurie has only been involved in one playoff (2019 KPMG Trophy).
 He lost out to Dale Whitnell at the second playoff hole (par 5) as he was unable to get up and down for birdie after going through the green in two.

 2021 Dubai Desert Classic

 You've been close a couple occasions last year in Portugal and Italy.
 What lessons have you learnt from those near misses tomorrow to turn that around?